spose-ws/spose-ws.github.io/prog.md

 ## Keynote & Accepted Papers Session 1 -- 09:15-10:45

-09:15 - 09:45: **Keynote: Responsibilization in Cyber Security** -- Karen Renaud, Abertay University, Dundee, UK
+09:15 - 09:45: **Keynote: Putting Cyber Responsibilization under the Microscope** -- Karen Renaud, Abertay University, Dundee, UK

+Many governments "responsibilize" their citizens when it comes to the cyber risk.
+This means that they provide advice and then leave individuals to face the consequences if they do not, or can not, follow the advice.
+I will talk about the consequences of such cyber responsibilization and its advisability.
+I will conclude by exploring more effective ways for governments and organizations to support individuals in managing their cyber risks.

 Accepted Papers: